-We must write reports to show what is being done to improve the care of people with Learning Disabilities and people with Autism.
+We write reports to show what is being done to improve the care of people with Learning Disabilities and Autistic people.

-We have a team of people with the skills to improve the lived experience of people with Learning Disabilities and Autism who use health services.
+We have a team of people with the skills to improve the lives of people with Learning Disabilities and Autistic people who use health services.

-The report tells us what we need to understand to help stop people with learning disabilities from dying from something we could stop.
+The report tells us what we need to understand to help stop people with Learning Disabilities and Autistic people from dying from something we could stop.